eikehmueller/ma32070/lectures/Notes.md

 \end{aligned}.
 $$

-Note that the counter-clockwise numbering of the facets and vertices in each cell is consistent with the numbering of unknowns on the reference triangle.
+Note that the counter-clockwise numbering of the facets and vertices in each cell is consistent with the numbering of unknowns on the reference triangle in @fig:reference_triangle.

 For example, the matrices $I^{K\rightarrow F}$, $I^{F\rightarrow v}$ and $I^{K\rightarrow v}$ for the simple mesh shown above are given by